Color Converter

 Software developers use format converters daily when working with APIs, configuration files, data imports, and interoperability between systems that expect different formats.
 Having a reliable browser tool for quick conversions avoids writing one-off scripts.

 Data analysts convert between formats when moving data between tools.
-A CSV exported from one application may need to become JSON for another, or a timestamp in one format may need to match a different system's expected layout.
+A CSV exported from one application may become JSON for another, or a timestamp in one format may match a different system's expected layout.
 This tool handles those transformations instantly.

 System administrators and DevOps engineers use converters for encoding credentials, transforming configuration snippets, and debugging data that arrives in an unexpected format.
 The browser-based approach means no additional software needs to be installed on production machines.